mulesoft-catalyst/mule-aws-secrets-manager-properties-provider/README.md

 These should be provided as part of the wrapper.conf or during deployment.
 These can be provided through secure properties also.

+### Secret Name
+The secret name should be provided against which Mule will fetch keys from AWS Secrets Manager.

 ### Version Stage
 - For all purposes the version has been set to **AWSCURRENT** directly in the code.
 - The code can be changed to allow a user-based entry for this.